 “What does one do when the feelings of distress consumes them; tearing them limb by limb and thought by thought?
 Will there be no escape?
 No forgiveness of sin?
 No path to redemption?”

 I look over toward Janice and see her smirking at me as she eats some cocktail shrimp as well.
 I can’t blame her, she probably thinks I am a total hypocrite.
 I gave her such a hard time about writing depressing poems, yet here I was doing the same.
-Well in my defensive, it was about to get better.
+Well in my defense, it was about to get better.

 I continue on.
 “But at the end of the tunnel, there is a speck of light.
 It grows larger and larger with every step, every movement forward.
 Every time you hold hope in your heart that all the suffering soon will end.
 All one has to do, is to believe.”